Christmas & Cocos Island Tour

 1 Perth – Christmas Island

-Meet group at Perth International Airport at 8.00 am for your morning flight to Christmas Island.
+Meet group at Perth International Airport at 11.00am am for your afternoon flight to Christmas Island.
 We arrive on the Christmas Island late afternoon where we will transfer to lodge and settle in.
-This evening we will have a welcome to BBQ around the pool.
+This evening we will have a welcome to BBQ.
 D

 2 Christmas Island